Crio-Bytes/DSA/Array in Javascript/README.md

 The 4 element would be pushed to the end of the array.
 Notice that push returns the new length of the array.
 Adding to the tail of the array doesn’t change other indexes.
 E.g., element 2 is still at index 0.
 So, this is a constant time operation O(1).
 Full code can be found at [here](src/insertion.js)
 ### Micro-Challenge
 Can you find A way to clone an array.
-Create a PR and add it here as Micro-Challenge Solution
 Solution:
 There are several ways to clone an array:
 1. Using loops: Copying elements one by one into the new array.
 You should ideally be able to do this by yourself.
 In case you are unable to solve the solution is given below: